 I recently needed to display a few contextual numbers near each other in a web app.
-I’ve taken to liking the twitter bootstrap ‘badges’ for little informational numbers, especially with the color coding that badge-important
+I’ve taken to liking the twitter bootstrap ‘badges’ for little informational numbers, especially with the color coding that badge-important, badge-info, and badge-success provide.
+Easy ways to quickly communicate not only the number, but a hint at what it means.

 The problem is that when you put a bunch of badges right next to each other, you get kindof a mess.